To deploy a production ready AWS cluster with CloudFront:

 Here we see that the Key Pair ID is

-the private key, which looks similar to the following text:
+APKAXXXXXXXXXXXXXXXX, and the second file is the private key, which should look similar to the following:

 $ cat pk-APKAXXXXXXXXXXXX.pem -----BEGIN RSA PRIVATE KEY----- ...